barryw/Chess/README.md

 The chess pieces are rendered with sprites, which have to be multiplexed to get 32 pieces.
 This is very easy on a game like chess where the pieces are stationary.
 It's also nice that the chess board is 8x8 which lines up very nicely with limitations on an 8-bit machine like the 64.

 Raster interrupts are heavily used to do the sprite multiplexing.
 Every 24 scan lines the sprites are re-drawn to show the pieces for that row.
 The last row also triggers the once-per-frame subroutines (keyboard scan, title colors, music, play clock updates).

+#### Current status

+It's still early days, so the game isn't even close to playable yet.
+My first goal is to get gameplay working to where players can take turns moving their pieces to any location and upping the captured count when pieces are captured.
+Once that's working reliably, I'll add in the logic to validate whether a move is legal before making it.

+Lastly I'm going to add in some "AI" to allow humans to play the computer.

+A stretch goal is to include pre-defined scenarios where play starts deep into a game and it's up to the player to win in X number of moves.
+This may prove difficult on a machine with 64k.